Reproductive Health

 Sign Language Training

 Deaf Girls do not physically live in their own world.
-Communication barrier has greatly contributed to rights violations against the deaf girls.
+Communication barriers have greatly contributed to rights violations against the deaf girls.
 Bridging the communication gap amongst the deaf girls and between them and the hearing community is instrumental for them to realize their rights.
-The best way to do this is training them and their…
+The best way to do this is to train them…

 Lobbying and advocacy

-Having positive laws in favour of deaf girl’s rights is vital in realizing their rights.
-Laws alone are not adequate as making them functional to benefit the target group is equally important.
-We note that Uganda to a large extent has a positive legal framework for rights promotion and protection for deaf girls.
+Having positive laws in favor of deaf girls’ rights is vital in realizing their rights.
+Laws alone are not adequate, as making them functional to benefit the target group is equally important.
+We note that Uganda, to a large extent, has a positive legal framework for rights promotion and protection for deaf girls.
 Implementation of…

 Public Education

-This program specifically focuses on awareness raising on deafness including causes, effects, laws, duties and rights, relating/communicating with a deaf person.
-The family/household members, policy makers and implementers (including the police, health workers) are the key targets.
-This plays a big role in creating positive attitude/practices towards deaf people, especially the girls.
-Senior Inspector…
+This program specifically focuses on awareness raising on deafness, including causes, effects, laws, duties, and rights, and relating to/communicating with a deaf person.
+The family/household members and policy makers, and implementers (including the police and health workers) are the key targets.
+This plays a big role in creating a positive attitude/practice towards deaf people, especially…